Model-Independent Test for Gravity using Intensity Mapping and Galaxy Clustering: Signal-to-Noise and Contamination

 For \emph{Euclid}-like photometric, the situation is different since we are using Gaussian window functions.
 In this case, there is still a significant overlap of non-consecutive bins, especially at high redshift, leading to non-negligible density contamination, as seen from Table~\ref{table:densSNR-photo}.
 Based on these results, we remove all pairs with contamination larger than 0.25.
 With this, we ensure that the bias from such contamination is below 0.25$\sigma$, which is acceptable.
 We see that with this criteria, we have only three foreground bins for \emph{Euclid}-like photometric.
 Note that in reality, we expect the contamination to be smaller: here, we have used a Gaussian window for HIRAX as well, due to the limitation of {\sc class} to have two different window functions.
 In practice, however, HIRAX can select bins with sharp edges for which the bins overlap, and consequently, the density contamination will be reduced.

 Overall, our choice of binning is such that the total contamination from RSD, lensing and density is at most 0.3$\sigma$ for \emph{Euclid}-like spectroscopic (for $z_f=1.02$), 0.6$\sigma$ for SKA2-like (for $z_f=1.02$), and 0.4$\sigma$ for Euclid-like photometric (for $z_f=1.14$).
-Our estimator is therefore robust and unbiased.
+This means that our estimator is robust and will lead to a measurement of $\Omega_{\rm m} \Sigma/f$ that is not significantly biased (half a sigma at most).
+Note that one possibility to reduce the bias further would be to model the contamination using a reference cosmology, and to add it to the model.
+This `reference contamination' can then be kept fixed.
+This is not correct (since the contamination depends on cosmology), but since it is already subdominant, the bias generated by keeping it fixed would be very small.